 SUBJECT: Section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act.
 Conflict Minerals (SEC Form SD)

-(Follow the link above to view Ecomass Technologies’ signed Form SD with Exhibits)
+(Follow the link above to view and/or download Ecomass Technologies’ signed Form SD with Exhibits)

 To our Valued Customers: